iago1460/django-radio/docs/source/reference/configuration.rst

 ===================
 *New in version 1.1*

-Default: A tuple of all available languages.
+Default: A tuple of the following three languages.

 This specifies which languages are available for language selection in your programmes::